-They protect their secret because they don’t want to risk seeming unattractive, like they could be damaging to others, or because of the fact that it’s a deterrent to the potential of having a ‘normal’ relationship.
+They protect their secret because they don’t want to risk seeming unattractive, like they could be damaging to others, or because it has the possibility of making it hard to have a ‘normal’ relationship.
 The stigma presented by the general public is enough to encourage a carrier to hide this unfortunate truth.

-People with HIV are no different when it comes to wanting a normal life, sexual and otherwise.
-Most often, they do not have ill-will or desire to deliberately spread the infection.
+People with STD’s are no different when it comes to wanting a normal life, sexual and otherwise.
+Most often, they do not have ill-will or a desire to deliberately spread the infection (although some misogynists have admitted to doing exactly that).
 Again, continued sexual intercourse without disclosure is often an emotional and unconscious reaction to a deep desire to maintain a normal life.

-In attempts to feel normal, they continue to have unprotected sex and spread the infection or STD.
+In attempts to feel normal, they continue to have unprotected sex and spread the disease.

 Here are a few things you should know: